Corporate social responsibility (CSR) as a strategy is an essential part of your company’s ...

 And once something goes viral on social media, it’s difficult to stop it from making an impact.

 Here’s a quick look at some of the activities involved in social media reputation management.

 Identifying the right social media platforms to target and setting up well-branded profiles is one of the most important steps in social media reputation management.

 Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every major social network.

-A much better, and manageable, approach is to target a handful social networks where the audience engagement levels are likely to be higher.
+A much better, and manageable, approach is to target a handful of social networks where the audience engagement levels are likely to be higher.
 This enables the social reputation team to create and focus on more engaging content.